fjcorona/spring-boot-user-endpoint/README.md

 # Introduction

+This project is especially focused on beginners, for all those who just want to know a quick and simple way to create microservices in spring boot.

-In this project you will find a small example with Spring Boot in which you will be able to perform CRUD oepraciones for users, as well as activate and deactivate them.
+Here you will find a small example in which you will be able to perform CRUD oepraciones for users, as well as activate and deactivate them.
 All this in a very isolated way to a graphical interface, the way it will be done through endpoints that rest requests, which can be consumed from Postman or any other client that has the capacity to consume them.

 [![go up](pictures/go-up.png)](#menu)